 Based in Ebino’s Iino, Hibiki is a tonkatsu (pork cutlet) restaurant with reasonably priced but delicious food.
 Some of the best miso soup ever tasted alongside generous portions.
-A firm recommendation is the ロースカツ定食 which will leave you full and happy.
-Parking can be limited and it can often be busy on Fridays and Weekends.
+A firm recommendation is the Roast Pork Cutlet Set (ロースカツ定食, roosu katsu teishoku) which will leave you full and happy.
+Parking can be limited and it can often be busy on Fridays and weekends.
 Closed on Monday and public holidays.

 Location: 食膳 響 (map)